Technology and its impact

 Call our confidential helpline or send us an anonymous message.Find out more

-Not only can technology be used as a way to bully other children – such as by sending compromising images of a young person to members of their peer group or exposing personal information about a young person in a chat room, on a blog or through a social networking site – but they are also, at times, used by young people in a harmful sexual way.
+Technology can be used as a way to bully other children – such as by sending compromising images of a young person to someone else, or exposing personal information about a young person – and can be used by young people in a harmful sexual way.

 We need to be concerned if young people have access to adult pornography and view it regularly.
 Although we do not know what effect looking at such material may have on their sexual and emotional development, it may adversely impact on their understanding of intimacy and personal relationships.

 Some young people become involved in downloading sexually abusive images of children on the internet and may become sexually aroused by what they are viewing.
 Often, they have little understanding of the impact of the abuse on the child in the image and some do not understand that it is against the law to view such material on the internet.

 It is important to understand the detrimental impact on young people’s personal development caused by viewing such abusive images and to take action to help them stop.